 Under IFR, Risk to Clients (RtC) refers to the risk that an investment firm poses to clients if it fails to carry out its services or operations correctly.
+This represents the primary risk the company faces as part of its ongoing business operations.
 RtC captures the Company's exposures to risk to clients taking into consideration assets under management, client money held, assets safeguarded and administered, and client orders handled.